 [The following post contains affiliate links.
 You can read my disclosure here.]

 Now we were at 8 weeks.
 The process was slower because we applied right before Christmas break, which meant for two weeks everyone was on vacation.

 My youngest son’s SAT scores did not automatically qualify him for admission to his top choice of universities.
-Homeschooled students who aren’t automatically admitted each go through an individual review process where a committee looks at high school grades, extra-curricular activities and awards, and recommendation letters.
+He would need to go through an individual review process where a committee looks at high school grades, extra-curricular activities and awards, and recommendation letters.
 After touring the campus in November and learning about the program he was interested in, he became more and more excited about the prospect of going to this particular university.

 On top of that he decided to take College Algebra as a dual-enrollment class at our local junior college.
 Because his SAT math score was 20 points less than they required, he would have to take the TSI to see if he was ready.
 He did pass—by two points.